Tyson Academic Leadership Program

-- A week of leadership training with the Center for Creative Leadership in Greensboro, N.C., one of the world’s most respected leadership development organizations.
-Fellows participate in CCL programs with senior executives from the military, government, business and the not-for-profit sector.
+- A week of leadership training with the Center for Creative Leadership (CCL) in Greensboro, one of the world’s most respected leadership development organizations.
+Fellows participate in CCL programs with senior executives from the military, government, business, and the not-for-profit sector

 - Semester-long weekly seminars in the spring in which faculty discuss critical issues facing the University and formulate possible responses

 - Opportunities to meet with senior leaders inside and outside the University